naja-js/naja/docs/extensions-custom.md

 - **init:** This event is dispatched when `naja.initialize()` is called.
 It can be used to initialize all the necessities of the extension.
 If you've followed the instructions, the DOM is already loaded by the time this event is dispatched, so that you can access DOM elements in the listener.
-The `init` event has no properties.
+The `init` event has the following properties:
+    - `defaultOptions: Object`, an object holding the default options passed to `naja.initialize()` method.

 - **load:** This event is dispatched after `init` and then after every request, be it successful or not.
 It can be used to reload things, re-add event listeners, etc. It has no properties.